mukul273/Advanced_Java/README.md

 ** This filter is lazy operation meaning, filter doesn't actually perform any filtering but instead creates a new stream that when traversed contains the elements of the initial stream that matches the predicate

+## Reduce
+Reduce the repeated process of combining all elements
+It takes an input of elements and combines them into single result by combining operations
+like sum, multiplication, division etc.
+T reduce(identity, BinaryOperator)
+Optional reduce(BinaryOperator)

+Optional is a container object which may or may not contain a non-value

 ### Reference Documentation